 As for dogs, you may wonder what the most common cancer in dogs is.
 The types of cancers most often seen in this pet include malignant lymphoma, mast cell tumors, mammary gland tumors, soft tissue sarcomas, and bone cancer.
 Cancer is often more common in dogs than cats.
 To answer the question as to how many dogs get cancer, 50% of dogs over ten years of age develop cancer.
 As with cats, surgery, radiation therapy, and chemotherapy are the most frequently used treatment methods.

 It’s important to note that any questions you have regarding potential cancer in pets, such as signs of liver cancer in cats or signs of lung cancer in cats, should always be directed to your pet’s veterinarian.
 As for how many dogs die of cancer, statistics compiled by The Veterinary Cancer Society show that cancer is ranked as the leading cause of death with 47% of dogs.
 As for cats, cancer is stated to be the leading cause of death in 32% of felines.

 Recovery and Caring for Dogs and Cats with Cancer

 The recovery process will vary depending on the treatment received.
 If your dog or cat has gone through surgery to remove a cancerous tumor or bump, make sure you follow the discharge instructions closely and ensure your pet won’t chew on the wound site and make sure it’s properly covered.
-You may also want to ask your veterinarian can cancer in dogs cause hair loss or can cancer in dogs cause seizures, or any other concern that’s on your mind.
+You may also want to ask your veterinarian if cancer in dogs causes hair loss or if cancer in dogs can cause seizures along with any other concerns that are on your mind.
 This will help you know what to expect during the treatment and recovery periods.
 Also, do what you can to help your pet to relax and not overexert themselves, no matter the treatment regimen they’re going through.